lbrodolo/porfolio-opt-simulated-annealing/README.md

-# 🧠 Quantum-Inspired Portfolio Optimization with Simulated Annealing
+#Quantum-Inspired Portfolio Optimization with Simulated Annealing

 > **A Monte Carlo approach to portfolio optimization using financial data, spin systems, and realistic investment constraints.**